amehraj/webshop-tuni/README.md

 ## Tests and documentation

+Tests are implemented using Mocha to test functionality of the web shop.
+The tests are located in the test folder in the root directory.
+We were able to achieve around 97% branch coverage using both Plussa Mocha tests and our own tests.
+Own tests are located under the subdirectory own in tests folders.
+Some of our test along with the Gitlab issues are given below:

 Issue 1: https://course-gitlab.tuni.fi/webdev1-autumn-2021/webdev1-group76/-/issues/18 (Ensure Product Schema Validation.
 If price is zero / 0, should respond with error.
 Test implemented in test/own/productSchema.test.js) <br />
 Issue 2: https://course-gitlab.tuni.fi/webdev1-autumn-2021/webdev1-group76/-/issues/17 (Ensure Product Schema Validation.
 If price is negative, should respond with error.
 Test implemented in test/own/productSchema.test.js) <br />
 Issue 3: https://course-gitlab.tuni.fi/webdev1-autumn-2021/webdev1-group76/-/issues/19 (Ensure Order Schema Validation.
 If quantity is negative, should respond with error.
 Test implemented in test/own/orderSchema.test.js) <br />